ego-lay-atman-bay/rk-convert/README.md

 # Usage

 ## .ark files
-This program does include a tool to extract ark files, however I recommend using [Luna Kit](https://github.com/ego-lay-atman-bay/luna-kit/) as it handles the ark files much better (and allows extracting multiple .ark files into one directory at once).
+This program does include a tool to extract ark files, however it doesn't work with the newer v4 files.
+You can use [Luna Kit](https://github.com/ego-lay-atman-bay/luna-kit/) to extract the files in the latest version (v4 ark files).

-Here's how to use the tool in the program if you really want to use it.
+If you have v3 ark files and want to use this program, here's how to use the tool in the program (**Will not work with files from the latest version**).

 To extract a .ark file: